-You should enclose copies of the assessment(s) / decision(s) you are appealing and any other document(s) relevant to your application.
+You must enclose copies of the assessment(s) / decision(s) you are appealing and any other document(s) relevant to your application.

-As stated above, if you have a representative acting on your behalf you need to provide us with written authorisation stating that you give this office permission to discuss your case and correspond with the nominated person.
+As stated above, if the form is submitted by a representative acting on your behalf you need to provide us with written authorisation stating that you give this office permission to discuss your case and correspond with the nominated person.

-Please either email or post (not both) the completed form and any additional documents to
+Email the completed form and additional documents to: firstname.lastname@example.org

 Tax Appeals Commission